delasierra

 Tayrona goldwork, depicting a symbol of the sun deity „Haté Sé,“ circa 800 A.D., source

-current events
+past events

 Tayrona objects (VMZ Inv-No. 17892-17928) in the collection of the Ethnographic Museum of UZH, photo: Ethnographic Museum of UZH, archive signature VMZ-S-F-02-003, Malkin file 1980